solnic/transflow/README.md

 It's a clean and simple way of encapsulating complex business logic in your application using simple, stateless objects.

-## Error Handling

-This will be the tricky part - there are scenarios where we need to aggregate errors from multiple steps without stopping the processing.
-It's not implemented yet but *probably* using pub/sub for that will do the work as we can register an error listener that can simply gather errors and return it as a result.

 ## Synopsis

 Using Transflow is ridiculously simple as it doesn't make much assumptions about